Emaina98/yolo/ansible_project/Readme.md

 Before running the playbook, ensure the following:

-1. The target machine (`my_vm`) has SSH connectivity and the Ansible control machine can access it.
+1. The target machine (`localhost') has SSH connectivity and the Ansible control machine can access it.
 2. The target machine should have internet access to install packages and fetch Docker images.
 3. The user executing the playbook has sudo privileges.